Country Music Legend Hank Williams Jr.'s Daughter Dead at 27 - E! Online

 "I have no words.
 On Friday morning I talked the family into taking this picture and had no idea it would be our last together with my precious little sister Katie," Holly's message began.
 "We all went to my great aunts funeral on Thursday whom we all loved dearly, and now are faced with another one.
 ALL we need is prayers."

-The Tennessee Highway Patrol confirmed Katherine's death with the outlets mentioned above and shared that she was driving on the highway in a SUV at the time of the crash.
-Local officials also told the publications that the vehicle, which was towing a boat, crossed the median highway and rolled over around 7:45 p.m.
-CST.
+The Tennessee Highway Patrol confirmed Katherine's death E!
+News.
+According to documents, which we obtained, she was driving south on US highway 79 in a SUV at the time of the crash.

+Moreover, the vehicle, which was towing a boat, crossed the dividing median of the highway and began a rollover sequence.
+The vehicle crossed the northbound lanes and came to final rest on the east shoulder of the roadway.

 Katherine's husband, Tyler Dunning, was also in the SUV at the time of the crash.
-According to multiple reports, he was transported to a nearby hospital.
+He was flown and taken to a nearby hospital.

 In her message, Holly shared that Tyler was "awake and responding," however, they "don't know injury extent yet."